rexyim/notes/dig.md

     ;; SERVER: 127.0.0.53#53(127.0.0.53)
     ;; WHEN: Thu Aug 06 21:21:54 CDT 2020
     ;; MSG SIZE  rcvd: 135
->the first thing we notice is that unlike nslookup
+>the first thing we notice is that unlike nslookup, dig doesn't provide us any details regarding the our own dns server's ip address or domain name.
+If we want to know our own dns server's ip address. we need t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MDI5ODEyLC00NTE0NTUxNjEsMjA0MD
+eyJoaXN0b3J5IjpbMTMwMDY1Njk3OCwxMjkwMjk4MTIsLTQ1MT
-I5NzYyMl19
+Q1NTE2MSwyMDQwMjk3NjIyXX0=
 -->